 Pass It On

 As you learn smart saving habits for yourself, start teaching your kids how to do the same.
-Forbes compiled a rundown of age-appropriate lessons on spending and saving responsibly from preschool to high school.
+Forbes compiled a rundown of age-appropriate lessons5 on spending and saving responsibly from preschool to high school.
 Just because your child doesn’t have to worry about bills or credit card balances doesn’t mean they can’t begin learning about the do’s and don’ts of money management.
 Some of the simplest concepts have far-reaching implications, such as delaying gratification and the basic math behind compounding interest, and can go a long way toward teaching kids about personal financial management.
 As they get older, lessons get less abstract and more practical as kids begin spending their own money.
 Any advice and examples you’ve given them in the past will influence their handling of these new situations.

 Having kids should be a positive, rewarding experience.
 That doesn’t mean it’s easy, especially when it comes to your finances; but with a bit of planning and a lot of saving, at least one aspect of raising children will be much easier.